FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/index.js`

 When our React client sends a request to `localhost:9000/user`, it will get a response based on whatever we send back in `server/routes/user.js`.
-So, we can move the pretend user email from `state` to here, like this:
+So, we can move the pretend user email from React's `state` to the server code, like this:

 ```js
 const express = require('express');